vennisabarfi/Proverb-Recommendation-Engine-Website/README.md

 - **Cosine Similarity:** Cosine similarity is used to measure the similarity between embeddings of user input and proverbs.
 - **Streamlit:** The recommendation engine is integrated into a Streamlit web application, providing a simple and interactive user interface for users to interact with.

+## Data Collection and Processing
+I gathered African proverbs and their meanings from various websites using web scraping techniques implemented with BeautifulSoup.
+After collecting the data, I saved it as a CSV file for further processing.

+To prepare the data for analysis, we normalized, tokenized, and encoded it using advanced language learning models and AI techniques.
+This involved applying normalization methods to ensure consistency, tokenizing the text into individual words or tokens, and encoding the text using pre-trained language models.
+These preprocessing steps were essential for improving the accuracy and effectiveness of our recommendation engine.

 ## Installation
 1. Clone this repository:
    ```bash